-AP Environmental Science 🚸
+AP Environmental Science �

-Grade Level: 11, 12 Duration/Credit: 2 semesters/1 credit Recommended Preparation: Biology, Chemistry 1 Graduation Content Requirement: Lab Science, CCR Fees: Breakage fee, per incident; fee for AP examination, approximately \$97
+Recommended Preparation:Biology, Chemistry 1 Graduation Content Requirement:Lab Science, CCR

+Fees: Breakage fee, per incident; fee for AP examination, approximately \$125

 Course Description: The AP Environmental Science course is designed to be the equivalent of an introductory college course in environmental science.
 It is a rigorous course that stresses scientific principles and analysis and includes field studies, case study analyses, research, and laboratory experiences.
 You will study a broad range of science topics that relate to the environment from earth science, biology, and chemistry.
 There also will be some study of environmental issues from a sociological or political perspective, but the emphasis usually will be a scientific one.
 Topics include interdependence of the earth's systems; biodiversity; population dynamics; toxicology; climate, biomes, and climate change; renewable and non-renewable energy resources, air pollution and ozone depletion; and mineral, soil, and water resources.
 Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
 You will need to complete a summer homework assignment and submit it on the first day of class.